Conviva/conviva-react-native-appanalytics/README.md

 eventData - Any JSON Object.

-The following example shows the implementation of the 'onClick' event listener to any element.
+The following example shows the implementation of the application using these API's:
 ```js
 tracker.trackCustomEvent(eventName: string, eventData?: any);